strongloop/loopback-example-access-control/README.md

 - Sets the [`POST /projects` route to to render `projects.ejs` when credentials are valid](server/views/projects.ejs) and [renders `index.ejs`](https://github.com/strongloop/loopback-example-access-control/blob/master/server/views/index.ejs) when credentials are invalid
 - Sets the [`GET /logout` route to log the user out](https://github.com/strongloop/loopback-example-access-control/blob/master/server/views/routes.js)

-> When you log in sucessfully, `projects.html` is rendered with the authenticated user's access token embedded into each link.
+> When you log in sucessfully, `projects.html` is rendered with the authenticated account's access token embedded into each link.

 ### Create the views